-The French phrase above translates in English as “May all who enter as guests, leave as friends”.
+The French phrase above translates into English as

 Tea has been a part of my life since I was a young girl when my parents would call from the garden and ask me to ‘put the kettle on.”
 Since those early years, Tea has been a much-loved beverage, and I never start the day without putting the kettle on and enjoying a welcome early morning cup of Tea.

 No matter where you are, you can always savour a Tea from the campsite, caravan or picnic to a workplace break, an elaborate High Tea with a group of friends, a morning tea, afternoon confidence sharing with friends over tea, or anywhere else in between.

 For centuries tea drinking has been steeped in a rich history spanning many cultures; the traditions, customs, and rituals accompanying tea drinking are fascinating.
 From a fresh mint tea in Morocco to a cup of Tay in Ireland, a tea ceremony in Japan, or right here on an Australian sheep farm, tea is enjoyed across the globe.

 A cup of tea can calm, invigorate, refresh, revitalize, quench one’s thirst, and give you strength.
 I love to drink tea in elegant, fine-china teacups, the tea hot with a dash of milk and no sugar.
 Every tea drinker has their particular favourite way of enjoying tea.